Sonna/twatter-wdi-app-ruby/README.md

 ## Things learned

 - More about Sinatra and its Modular setup
+- One-off button resource creation (they are weirdly effective)
 - Rebuilt lost test suite for interacting with a CRUD application

 ## Unsolved/Unresolved Problems